Techguinz/Python-Basic-Discord-Bot/README.md

 pip install intertools

-This bot has a range of different commands, feel free to make ammendments to the code as it is not perfect, change the ctx/ "=" commands to slash/app if you wish.
+This bot has a range of different commands, feel free to make ammendments to the code as it is not perfect, change the ctx/ "=" commands to slash/app if you wish, this bot is a nice bot for moderationh memes or evening using open ai to ask potential quiestions